jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     map.addControl(new mapboxgl.NavigationControl());
     ```

     `map.addControl...` adds the map control to the element with variable name "map" using the "dot operator".
-If you were to add it a differnt map, you'd have to adjust the name before the period or "dot".
+If you were to add it to a different map, you'd have to adjust the name before the period or "dot". e.g. `map2.addControl...`

     Preview it in the browser when you have finished.
 See the nav controls on the top right?

-3. Are you an skilled programmer? look in the API reference for [nagivgation control](https://docs.mapbox.com/mapbox-gl-js/api/#navigationcontrol){:target="_blank"} to see how to move the control to the `top-left`.
+3. Are you a skilled programmer? look in the API reference for [nagivgation control](https://docs.mapbox.com/mapbox-gl-js/api/#navigationcontrol){:target="_blank"} to see how to move the control to the `top-left`.

     _Hint:_ The example in the documentation adds the control in two lines, whereas we had previously added it in one line.